jonathanye29/unit3_project/README.md

 db.run_save(query)
 db.close()
 ```
 The is the program used to add flights into the database.
 My client requested to have a system that allows the them to enter flight information and store them.
 In order to do this, I used executed a query in the program that inserts flight information into a table inside the database (allflights table).

-This system fulfills the second criteria, by having the application allow the user to input all attributes (flight number, destination, flight schedule, terminal, and gate number) and store them into the database.
+This code inserts data into a database table called "allflights" using the information provided by the variables flight_number, destination, date, flight_schedule, terminal, gate_number, and status.
+The database connection is created using the database_worker function and the unit3project.db database file.
+The SQL query is constructed using the query variable by inserting the values from the variables.
+Then, the run_save method is used to execute the SQL query and save the changes to the database.
+Finally, the database connection is closed using the close method.This system fulfills the second criteria, by having the application allow the user to input all attributes (flight number, destination, flight schedule, terminal, and gate number) and store them into the database.
 I also used this insert query method in other parts of the program such as the register system.

 ### Flight History System
 #### Data Table